 To best use these principles, a small business should:

-- Select specific markets to serve by target marketing
+- select specific markets to serve by target marketing, and

 Conducting Market Research